|

 Serving Suggestions

-Recipe variations
+Recipe Variations

 a picture of almonds in a white bowl

-How to store leftovers
+How to Store Them

 Store leftover almonds in a jar or glass container at room temperature for 3 to 4 days.